 There are several types of damages that can be recovered in a wrongful death case.
 The heir or estate representative can request damages for funeral costs, pain and suffering, lost wages, and loss of consortium.
 It may also be possible to get punitive damages if the situation supports it.

 Help With Wrongful Death Lawsuits

-To learn more about possible damages consult with the experienced attorneys Spencer & Collier, PLLC for a consultation.
+To learn more about possible damages consult with the experienced attorneys Spencer & Jensen, PLLC for a consultation.